 For instance, imagine yourself going to a party for the first time.
-The first thing you can do is to observe your surroundings.
-You can take a cue from other people what to do and what not to do.
+The first thing you can do is observe your surroundings.
+You can take a cue from other people on what to do and what not to do.

 And in the ecommerce world, social proof is an important factor in your online marketing.
 It's a great way of building trust and loyalty among your customers.

-You see, satisfied customers may say kind words about your product or service.
+Satisfied customers may say kind words about your product or service.
 Then, that can encourage people to check out your page.
 Even more so, they purchase from you right off the bat!